voideditor/void-updates-server/README.md

-This is Void's updates server.
-It's an endpoint that Void calls to check for updates and get a download URL for them.
+This is Void's update server.
+It's an endpoint that Void calls to check for updates.

-This repo contains the main scripts we use to build Void's update and release files.

-# Void updates

-## Related files
+## Relevant files

-We're focused on making updates work for Mac right now.
-Wenever we release Void, we run `./mac.sh`.
+Whenever we release Void, we run `./mac.sh`.
 This generates a folder called VoidSign-arm64 with these contents:
 - `Void.app` (inside a `.zip` file)
 - `hash.json`
 - `Void.dmg`